sano0007/full-stack-web3/README.md

-# Web 3.0 Full Stack Real Estate App
+# Web 3.0 Full Stack App

 This project is a full stack Web 3.0 application that leverages Solidity, Ethereum, Hardhat, and React to provide a decentralized platform for real estate transactions.
 It consists of two main parts: the backend (smart contracts) and the frontend application.